Skip to main content

 • Q. Is your device in working condition?

-• Q. On the day you did the testing, that we are relying upon in this matter was your device in working order?
+• Q. On the day you did the testing, that we are relying upon in this matter, was your device in working order?

-Yes, the morning before going out into the field a reference pad test was performed and the value for the average of the second and third drop on g was within 5% of the baseline reference value established when the device came into my possession.
+• Yes, within 48 hours of going out into the field, a reference pad test was performed, and the value for the average of the second and third drop on g was within 5% of the baseline reference value established with the value provided by the manufacturer.

-The test device, TRIAX or GfactorGo uses proprietary software to collect and record the data that does not allow for the operator to manipulate it on the data capture device or when it is uploaded to a PC.
-We can provide you with the actual ‘trw’ file for our reference drops and can show them on our computer or you could contact Alpha-Automaton Inc and they could provide you with the software to read the file and we could provide you with the raw data file.
+• Q. Although I trust you are honest, but I must ask, how can you verify that these are the actual values and have not been manipulated or altered?
+The test device, TRIAX or GfactorGo, uses proprietary software to collect and record the data, which does not allow the operator to manipulate it on the data capture device or when it is uploaded to a PC.
+We can provide you with the actual ‘trw’ file for our reference drops and can show them on our computer.
+Alternatively, you could contact Alpha-Automaton Inc., and they could provide you with the software to read the file, and we could provide you with the raw data file.

-At this point you think you are done, but…
+At this point, you think you are done, but…

 Should a standard allow the reference drop testing to be done at a lesser frequency or following the testing 24 hours, 3, 7, 31 days after the testing and the reference drops are not within 5% on g, all of the testing back to the last “compliant” reference test is suspect and the testing agency must get in touch with their clients and tell them their testing during that timeframe will have to be redone.